linkerd/website/linkerd.io/content/2/upgrade/_index.md

 - [Data Plane](/2/architecture#data-plane)

-In this guide, we'll walk you through how to upgrade all three compnents incrementally without taking down any your services.
+In this guide, we'll walk you through how to upgrade all three compnents incrementally without taking down any of your services.

 ## Upgrade the CLI